-- Performance Review process;
+- · Performance Review process;

 - Annual Workforce Planning process;

+- Succession Plans;

 - Internal Audit process;

-- · Legislative requirements; and
+- Legislative requirements; and

 - Identified areas of extreme risk.

-The talent sector training options matrix in Appendix C outlines the learning and development opportunities available for staff in their current role and also for staff who have been identified through the workforce planning process as suitable for development into critical workforce positions.
+The Capability Framework Learning and Development Guide outlines the learning and development opportunities available for staff in their current role and also for staff who have been identified through the workforce planning process as suitable for development into critical workforce positions.
 This ensures our learning and development program is appropriately focused on the skills that are identified as required to deliver the Community Strategic Plan.